-At this time, cohabiting couples have little legal protection upon separation and whilst there has been a continual call for legal framework for cohabiting couples upon separation, any change in current legislation is making slow progress.
+At this time, couples living together have little legal protection upon separation.
+Whilst there has been a continual call for legal framework for cohabiting couples upon separation, any change in current legislation is making slow progress.
 We, as legal practitioners and the general public are still waiting for a breakthrough in this regard.

 Therefore, taking independent legal advice at the outset of a relationship and entering into a Cohabitation Agreement is as important now as it has ever been.
 A Cohabitation Agreement is a legal document and which intends to have legal effect.
 By entering into such an agreement, the parties show a clear intention to create a legal relationship and form a valid contract.
 It is important to note that the document could be challenged if not drafted appropriately.
 It is usual for the document to be accompanied by a Certificate from their Legal Representative confirming that they have advised their client as to the effect of the agreement.

 It is worth noting that couples can enter into a Cohabitation Agreement before or after they move in together.